 .png)

-A Michelin Bib Gourmand holder for consecutive years (2024–2025), Il Casolare dei Segreti sits in the hill-town of Treia and runs a tightly focused menu of Marchigiana cooking in four rustic dining rooms.
+A Michelin Bib Gourmand holder for consecutive years (2024 to 2025), Il Casolare dei Segreti sits in the hill-town of Treia and runs a tightly focused menu of Marchigiana cooking in four rustic dining rooms.
 Chef Giannina Lucamarini keeps the register honest and the pricing at €€, which positions the kitchen as one of the clearest arguments for the region's tradition-led dining.

 Stone walls, regional conviction, and what the Marches does with a veal steak

 The road to Contrada S. Lorenzo winds through the kind of central Italian countryside that makes you question why you've spent any time in larger cities.
 Treia is a medieval hill town in the Macerata province of Le Marche, a region that has operated for decades in the shadow of Tuscany and Umbria despite producing some of Italy's most honest, least-amplified cooking.
-Arriving at Il Casolare dei Segreti, the physical setting aligns with that register: four rustic dining rooms, family energy in the room, the smell of something slow-cooked, and a price point that belongs to a different era of Italian hospitality, in the leading possible sense.
-The €€ bracket here is not a concession — it is a statement about what this kind of cooking ought to cost.
+Arriving at Il Casolare dei Segreti, the physical setting aligns with that register: four rustic dining rooms, family energy in the room, and the smell of something slow-cooked.
+The €€ bracket here is not a concession, it is a statement about what this kind of cooking ought to cost.

 The Marchigiana kitchen and where this one sits in it

 Le Marche's culinary identity is less codified than its neighbours but no less serious.
 The region runs from the Apennines to the Adriatic, and its table reflects both: mountain charcuterie and sheep's cheeses on one end, brodetto and fresh pasta on the other.
-What holds the tradition together is restraint — a preference for ingredient integrity over technique display.
-Chef Giannina Lucamarini works in that tradition at Il Casolare dei Segreti, and the kitchen's sustained Michelin Bib Gourmand recognition in both 2024 and 2025 confirms that the approach reads clearly to outside evaluators as well as to the local audience who presumably keep the 962 Google reviews averaging at 4.7 running.
+What holds the tradition together is restraint, a preference for ingredient integrity over technique display.
+Chef Giannina Lucamarini works in that tradition at Il Casolare dei Segreti, and the kitchen's recognition in both 2024 and 2025 confirms that the approach reads clearly to outside evaluators as well as to the local audience who keep the 987 Google reviews averaging 4.7 running.

 Giannina Lucamarini and the logic of a family kitchen

-The editorial angle assigned to this page is the chef's journey, which presents an interesting challenge: the database record for Il Casolare dei Segreti does not supply a biography for Giannina Lucamarini, and inventing one would be a disservice to her and to the reader.
-What the record does confirm is her name at the helm of a family-run operation with young, enthusiastic staff , a specific kind of kitchen structure that shapes what arrives on the table in ways a solo-chef fine-dining room cannot replicate.
+Giannina Lucamarini leads the kitchen at Il Casolare dei Segreti.
+What the record does confirm is her name at the helm of a family-run operation with young, enthusiastic staff, a specific kind of kitchen structure that shapes what arrives on the table in ways a solo-chef fine-dining room cannot replicate.

 Family kitchens in rural Italy operate on a transmission model rather than an innovation model.
 Recipes are refined across generations rather than reinvented each season.
-The chef's journey, in this context, is less about stages in Paris or a pivot from another career and more about accumulated knowledge of a single place and its produce.
+At a family-run restaurant like this, the story is one of accumulated knowledge of a single place and its produce.
 That model is precisely what the Michelin Bib Gourmand is designed to reward: consistent quality, regional authenticity, and value that reflects genuine hospitality rather than calculated positioning.
 Two consecutive years of that recognition, in a category where the Michelin inspectors are explicitly looking for exactly this profile, is meaningful validation.

 What to order and what the room is about